 And the Bee Gees chose DISCO to do it.
 And that was a bold move…a CRAZY, even foolish, move.

-In the mid-70s, disco was as dying genre.
-It was never big, save in the bigger urban city dance clubs.
-The black community had moved on to funk while white artists like KC and the Sunshine Band kept disco on life support.
-Nevertheless the Bee Gees took a flyer, helped by another crazy idea to use falsetto voices.
+In the mid-70s, disco was an obscure genre.
+It wasn’t a big deal nor popular, save in the bigger urban city dance clubs.
+The black community was more into funk.
+It was white artists like KC and the Sunshine Band that kept disco’s beat thumping.
+Nevertheless the Bee Gees took a flyer, helped by another crazy “out of the voice box” idea: the use of falsetto voices.

 Contributing multiple #1 songs to this movie’s soundtrack, the Bee Gees were suddenly an “overnight” success.
 The band was everywhere.
 With sold out stadium tours, movie projects and new-found success, everything the Bee Gees touched turned to gold.
 Between 1977 and 1979 they had six number one songs on U.S. charts, including four from “Saturday Night Fever” alone, more than any other group of that era.